 Parallels are drawn from The American Abolitionist Movement from the 1820′s – 1865, to the Pro-Life Movement and the current assaults on our religious freedom.
-The script was writtn by Cheryl Tupper Peterson, co-director of DAG.
-She and Johhny Kincaid, morning DJ on 105.3 FM, will be narrators.
-Jim Peterson, co-director of DAG, with singers and musicians, will bring patriotic & inspirational music to accompany the event.
+The script is written by Cheryl Tupper Peterson, co-director of DAG.
+She and Johnny Kincaid, morning DJ on 105.3 FM, will be narrators.
+Timothy Simmons will portray Frederick Douglass., Jim Peterson co-director of DAG, with singers and musicians, will bring patriotic & inspirational music to accompany the event.

-Our special guest, IN Treasurer, Richard Mourdock will speak on President Lincoln’s changing public policy on slavery.
-Without the ground swell of support and decades of work from Abolitionist Movement, Lincoln never would have signed the Emancipation Proclamation.
-Treasurer Mourdock will end the evening with a commemoration of the 150 Anniversary of the Gettysburg Address.
+Our special guest, IN Treasurer, Richard Mourdock will speak on President Lincoln’s changing public policy on slavery and will end the evening with a commemoration of the Gettysburg Address.